SamuelLarkin/config/README.md

 * [fd - GitHub](https://github.com/sharkdp/fd): is a program to find entries in your filesystem
 * [fish - GitHub](https://github.com/fish-shell/fish-shell/): the friendly interactive shell
 * [forgit - GitHub](https://github.com/wfxr/forgit): A utility tool powered by fzf for using git interactively.
-* [fz - GitHub](https://github.com/changyuheng/fz): A shell plugin that seamlessly adds fuzzy search to tab completion of z, lets you easy to jump around among your historical directories
 * [fzf - GitHub](https://github.com/junegunn/fzf.git): fzf is a general-purpose command-line fuzzy finder.
 Also available, a vim plugin for fzf.
 * [fzf-git.sh - GitHub](https://github.com/junegunn/fzf-git.sh): bash and zsh key bindings for Git objects, powered by fzf.
 * [fzf-tmux - GitHub](https://github.com/junegunn/fzf#fzf-tmux-script): Starts fzf in a tmux pane.